|Course Web Site:||http://www.cs.kzoo.edu/cs105/|

 http://www.cs.kzoo.edu/cs105/Students are responsible for checking this resource frequently.

-Many of the labs and all in-class projects will involve working in small groups, as will the programming projects.
-Homework assignments, however, should be your own work.
+Many of the labs and all in-class projects will involve working in small groups, as will the programming projects and student presentations.
+Homework assignments and video/presentation reflections, however, should be your own work.
 (See the section on Collaboration and the Honor System for more information.)

 This course operates in accordance with the principles of the Kalamazoo College Honor System: responsibility for personal behavior, independent thought, respect for others, and environmental responsibility.
 In particular, academic integrity is a fundamental principle of scholarship.
 Representing someone else's work as your own, in any form, constitutes academic dishonesty.
 Unauthorized collaboration and receiving help from others outside the bounds permitted by the instructor are also violations of the College honor system.
 You are responsible for working within the permitted bounds, and acknowledging any help from others or contributions from other sources.